mocetectec/L2C-Phase1/README.md

-# 🐧 Linux CTF Challenge Portfolio
+# 🐧 Linux CTF Challenge

 I completed the **Linux CTFs** challenge from the LearnToCloud community to strengthen my hands-on Linux administration, cloud troubleshooting, and security investigation skills.